-If IGRT is not level I proven better than IMRT should we be using it?
+If IGRT is not proven better (with Level 1 data, as with IMRT) should we be using it?

-- If IGRT is not level I proven better than IMRT should we be using it? - Quality assurance?
+- If IGRT is not proven better (with Level 1 data, as with IMRT) should we be using it? - Quality assurance?

-- If IGRT is not level I proven better than IMRT shoud we be using it? - Quality assurance? - If you can have better vision with glasses do you need to prove that you are a better driver in order to be allowed to use them?
+- If IGRT is not proven better (with Level 1 data, as with IMRT) should we be using it? - Quality assurance? - If you can have better vision with glasses do you need to prove that you are a better driver?